 print(result.stdout) # "async hello\n"

-When to use stdin=True vs stdin=False
+When to use stdin=True compared with stdin=False

 | Scenario | stdin | Reason |